briis/smartweather/README.md

 * Sensor
 * Binary Sensor

 Forecast data can be delivered as *hourly* or *daily* data.
-The Forecast API is still under development from WeatherFlow, so it might change over time.
-As it is right now, it is very stable and uses the same AI driven model as you can see in there own APP.
+The Forecast API uses the same AI driven model as you can see in there own APP.
 A BIG thank you to @max-rousseau for doing the initial implementation of this.

 **Note**: If you are a version 1.x user, please read the Upgrade section below before you install this.